 Conflict and Inter-Group Trade: Evidence from the 2014 Russia-Ukraine Crisis

-Does armed conflict reduce trade even in non-combat areas through the destruction of inter-group social capital?
+Does armed conflict reduce trade, even in noncombat areas, through the destruction of inter-group social capital?
 We analyze Ukrainian trade transactions before and after the 2014 Russia-Ukraine conflict.
 In a difference-in-differences framework, we find that Ukrainian firms from districts with fewer ethnic Russians experienced a deeper decline in trade with Russia.
-This decline is economically significant, persistent, and explained by erosion of trust and the rise of local nationalism.
+This decline is economically significant, persistent, and can be explained by erosion of inter-group trust.
 Affected Ukrainian firms suffered a decrease in performance and diverted trade to other countries.
-Our results suggest that, through social effects, conflict can be economically damaging even away from combat areas.
+Our results suggest that, through social effects, conflict can be economically damaging, even away from combat areas.

 Keywords: Conflict, Inter-Group Tensions, Trade, Firms